belaran/chezlesbarbus/Fosdem.2018.BigTalk.md

 `RPE` ...
 Stupidly bad!
 I need it to work with Red Hat

-`DPL` If you couldn't SSH to the system from your local network?
-YYYYY one user can do it
+`DPL` And no SSH access for you, just for an other user they trust,

 `RPE` ... even more stupidfly bad and also pointless, with a SSH outbound, you can connect to a remote server, and then piggy back your way inside the IT (to the audience) - don't laugh, i've actually DONE that at some customers site.

-YYYY no however
-`DPL` However, with all those ports being closed or blocked, you did provide a very strong complete illusion of security
+`DPL` With all those ports being closed or blocked, you did provide a perfect illusion of security

 `RPE` ...
 While making everyday tasks in the company, a living hell. (in the sake of security => bad usability).